iconix/iconix.github.io/_posts/2018-08-14-project-notes-1.md

 ![genre cloud](/img/posts/genrecloud.png)
 <small><i>Top 25: 1. vapor soul (4344), 2. indie poptimism (3886), 3. pop (3799), 4. indietronica (3462), 5. electropop (3406), 6. indie r&b (3242), 7. tropical house (2359), 8. modern rock (2171), 9. indie psych-rock (1942), 10. indie pop (1845), 11. shimmer pop (1827), 12. edm (1826), 13. chillwave (1705), 14. rap (1452), 15. indie electro-pop (1451), 16. alternative dance (1418), 17. metropopolis (1303), 18. hip hop (1230), 19. pop rap (1174), 20. nu disco (1086), 21. dance pop (1054), 22. chamber pop (996), 23. aussietronica (973), 24. art pop (973), 25. house (917).</i></small>

+I picked out a few genres to inspect further that felt both representative of the most popular sounds in the data set, as well as distinct from one another.
+I wanted to get a feel for what these genres sound like, as well as their relationships to other genres.

 <table style='border: 1px solid black'>
   <thead>